 If firearms use figures into your prepping plan, then you need to learn how to use these tools effectively.
 The secret to this is proper training and lots of practice.
 There are no short cuts when it comes to learning how to shoot well, get on the target fast, shoot/no shoot decisions, change out magazines seamlessly and do it all with safe handling procedures in the process.
-So, who am I to put advice on SHTFBlog or Survival Cache about how to learn and train for shooting firearms properly?
+So, who am I to put advice on SHTFBlog about how to learn and train for shooting firearms properly?
 Well, that is a good question and a fair one.
 So here is a little background.

 Learning the Old Fashioned Way